 Many people think architecture is all about statement and shape-making, but it’s really about people – and how they use spaces.
 In a good consultation process, you help people discover something important about the way they live or work that they hadn’t appreciated before.

 Take the new office environment we designed for Global Witness.
-As investigative reporters exposing corruption, human rights and environmental abuses, they placed a big emphasis on privacy, to protect the identity of their brave sources.
+As investigative reporters exposing corruption, human rights and environmental abuses, they place a big emphasis on privacy, to protect the identity of their brave sources.

-As we talked, we realised that a preoccupation with secrecy could get in the way of collaboration and transparency between their journalists, so we designed a space that allowed privacy when necessary, but included open working spaces, to encourage conversations and information sharing.
+As we talked, we realised that a preoccupation with secrecy could get in the way of collaboration and transparency between their journalists, so we designed a space that allowed privacy when necessary, but included open working spaces, to encourage conversations and information-sharing.

 The same principle applies to any design challenge.
-The more time you take to listen to people – whether that’s your employees or your customers – the more likely you are to come up with the right solution.
+The more time you take to listen to people – whether they're your employees or your customers – the more likely you are to come up with the right solution.

 Focus on long-term value

-Architects – like many businesses – are operating in a market that prioritises short-term value, and minimising development risk.
+Architects – like many businesses – are operating in a market that prioritises short-term value and minimising development risk.
 We’ve recently seen the terrible cost of this approach with the Grenfell Tower disaster and the collapse Carillion – where immediate financial considerations appear to have trumped safety and sustainability.

 Ultimately, the only way to thrive is to create long-term value.
 At Cullinan’s, our employee-owned cooperative model puts us at an advantage in this respect.
-We had a good recession, because we could take pay cuts instead of making redundancies, and to look for work abroad.
+We had a good recession, because we could take pay cuts instead of making redundancies, and look for work abroad.
 It also meant that when the economy recovered we could jump on opportunities, as we had a full team, whereas other practices had to hire and train new people.

 Give your team a sense of ownership